pemcg/mastering-automation-addendum-for-cloudforms-4.6/modules/chapter.md

 ## ManageIQ Ansible Modules

-Existing ManageIQ modules upstream:
+There are several ManageIQ-related modules and roles that can be used with Ansible 2.4.4.0 that is supplied with CloudForms 4.6.2.

 ### Ansible 2.4 Compatible Modules

-The following modules are supplied with Ansible 2.4 and later, and so are compatible with the version of Ansible supplied with CloudForms 4.6.2
+The following modules are supplied with Ansible 2.4 and later:

 #### manageiq_provider
 The [manageiq\_provider](http://docs.ansible.com/ansible/latest/modules/manageiq_provider_module.html) module supports adding, updating, and deleting providers in CloudForms/ManageIQ.